top of page

 Does my Dog or Cat Have what it takes to be a Emotinal Support Animal?

-Does My Dog or Cat Have What It Takes to Be an ESA?
-Disclaimer: Ā I am certified in Emotional Support Pets and Pet Therapy through Udemy, and my content is informed by that training as well as personal experience.
+Disclaimer: I am certified in Emotional Support Pets and Pet Therapy through Udemy, and my content is informed by that training as well as personal experience.
 However, I am not a licensed veterinarian or animal behaviorist.
 The information shared here is for educational and inspirational purposes only and should not replace professional veterinary advice.
-Always consult a qualified vet or pet care expert when making decisi
+Always consult a qualified vet or pet care expert when making decisions that affect your pet’s health and well-being.
+If

 Art Therapy with Pets: How to Involve Pets in the Healing Process